HIT 60 Professional Practice Experience (PPE) Frequently Asked Questions

 Although not encouraged, students already working in the HIM field are allowed to complete their professional practice experience at their place of employment if they are not paid for their PPE hours and they are not performing their daily job duties as part of the professional practice experience.
 Work hours do not count toward PPE hours.

 PPE is conducted as a non-paid experience.

-Students are required to complete 108 hours of PPE.
-If the student is unable to complete the entire 108 hours onsite, or the site is unable to provide the total required hours, the remaining non-field based hours will be completed with AHIMA Virtual Lab (VLab) activities or other projects and assignments given by the Shasta College HIT 60 instructor or the PPE site supervisor.
-At least 60 of the 108 required hours must be completed onsite.
+Students are required to complete 60 hours of PPE.
+If the student is unable to complete the entire 60 hours onsite, or the site is unable to provide the total required hours, the remaining non-field based hours will be completed with AHIMA Virtual Lab (VLab) activities or other projects and assignments given by the Shasta College HIT 60 instructor or the PPE site supervisor.

 The sooner the better!
 In order for a student to be placed at a PPE site, a legal affiliation agreement between the PPE site facility and Shasta College must be in place.
 This process can sometimes take up to 6 months to complete.